Tonywuhk/realai.org/frontier/meta-learning.md

 ---
 # Meta-Learning

 Meta-learning occurs at a higher level than standard learning and improves the latter's performance.
 It is also referred to as "learning to learn".
+It is theoretically possible to add another level of learning and build a system that learns to learn to learn, but this is rarely done in practice.

+Based on the standard learning task that is targeted at the lower level by the meta learner, research in this area can be further organized into the following lines:

-## Supervised Learning
+## Few-Shot Learning

 [Omniglot](https://github.com/brendenlake/omniglot) is a popular data set for evaluation.

 ## Reinforcement Learning

-## Learning Network Dynamics
+## Network Dynamics

 A standard learning architecture can be made more flexible and efficient when its internal dynamics is also learned from data.
 Conceptually, this dynamics learning occurs at a higher level than the learning implemented by the standard architecture, thus falls within the scope of meta-learning.
 When these new architectures are widely used, they will become less "meta" and more closely aligned with advances in architecture design.

+In a standard neural network learning setup, the update rules of how the network's weights can be learned using [gradient descient](https://arxiv.org/abs/1606.04474) or [guided policy search](https://arxiv.org/abs/1606.01885).
+More generally, meta-learning can be applied to [black-box optimizations](https://arxiv.org/abs/1611.03824).

 ## References

 * 2017 March 9, Chelsea Finn, Pieter Abbeel, and Sergey Levine.
 [Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks](https://arxiv.org/abs/1703.03400). *arXiv:1703.03400*.
 * 2016 November 17, Jane X Wang, Zeb Kurth-Nelson, Dhruva Tirumala, Hubert Soyer, Joel Z Leibo, Remi Munos, Charles Blundell, Dharshan Kumaran, and Matt Botvinick.
 [Learning to reinforcement learn](https://arxiv.org/abs/1611.05763). *arXiv:1611.05763*.
+* 2016 November 11, Yutian Chen, Matthew W. Hoffman, Sergio Gomez Colmenarejo, Misha Denil, Timothy P. Lillicrap, and Nando de Freitas.
+[Learning to Learn for Global Optimization of Black Box Functions](https://arxiv.org/abs/1611.03824). *arXiv:1611.03824*.
 * 2016 November 9, Yan Duan, John Schulman, Xi Chen, Peter L. Bartlett, Ilya Sutskever, and Pieter Abbeel.
 [RL\\(^2\\): Fast Reinforcement Learning via Slow Reinforcement Learning](https://arxiv.org/abs/1611.02779). *arXiv:1611.02779*.
 * 2016 November 5, Sachin Ravi and Hugo Larochelle.
 [Optimization as a Model for Few-Shot Learning](https://openreview.net/forum?id=rJY0-Kcll). *OpenReview*.
 * 2016 September 27, David Ha, Andrew Dai, and Quoc V. Le.
 [HyperNetworks](https://arxiv.org/abs/1609.09106). *arXiv:1609.09106*.